aloispichler/Matrix-Class/README.md

 # Matrix-Class
-Matrix Class for C++ including stable and smart inverse.
+Matrix Class for C++ including a stable and smart inverse.

 Efficient implementation of a C++ matrix (and vector) class.
 The implementation provides the following auxiliary operations: